RAPZ0D/Machine-Learning-with-R-programming/README.md

 Welcome to my Machine Learning with R repository!
 I'm Joel Mendonsa, and here you'll find simple guides and examples to learn machine learning using R.
 You'll explore basic machine learning techniques like linear regression, logistic regression, K-nearest neighbors (KNN), decision trees, random forest, support vector machines (SVM), K-means clustering, natural language processing (NLP), and neural networks.

+## IDE (Integrated Development Environment)

+For this project, I primarily use RStudio as my preferred IDE for R programming.
+Here are some of the reasons why I find RStudio to be an excellent choice:

+- **User-Friendly Interface**: RStudio provides an intuitive and user-friendly interface, making it easy for both beginners and experienced R users to navigate and work with.

+- **Built-In Tools**: It comes with a variety of built-in tools for code editing, debugging, package management, version control, and more, streamlining the development workflow.

+- **Interactive Environment**: RStudio offers an interactive environment with features like code execution, variable exploration, and visualization integration, enhancing productivity and collaboration.

+- **R Markdown Support**: RStudio has excellent support for R Markdown, allowing seamless integration of code, output, and narrative text for reproducible research and dynamic reporting.

+While RStudio is my primary choice, I've also experimented with Visual Studio Code (VS Code) for R development.
+VS Code is another powerful IDE with a wide range of features and extensions.
+However, personally, I find RStudio to be better suited for R programming due to its specialized features and seamless integration with R.

+Before installing RStudio, ensure you have R installed on your desktop.
+If you haven't installed R yet, you can download it here this link will take you to the official website of R [R Program](https://cran.r-project.org/).
+Once you have R installed, click on this link to download and install RStudio Desktop  [R Studio](https://posit.co/download/rstudio-desktop/).

 ## Useful Libraries in R for Machine Learning
 When it comes to machine learning in R, several libraries stand out for their ease of use and powerful functionality.
 Some of the most popular ones include: